-NOTE: In signing the Bulletin and "Honor Code" review forms, students agree to abide by the school's rules and regulations, including those relating to mandatory attendance of the various Catholic and religious events at Jesuit High School.
+NOTE: In signing this Bulletin and Honor Code review forms, students agree to abide by the school's rules and regulations, including those relating to mandatory attendance of the various Catholic and religious events at Jesuit High School.

-THE ACADEMIC PROGRAM
+THE ACADEMIC PROGRAM GENERAL REQUIREMENTS

-GENERAL REQUIREMENTS

 The program of studies extends for a period of four years for those entering Jesuit High School as freshmen and five years for those entering as pre-freshmen.
-On completion of the twelfth grade, the student is awarded a certificate of graduation, provided he has earned the minimum credits for the college preparatory program.
+On completion of the 12th grade, the student is awarded a certificate of graduation, provided he has earned the minimum credits for the college preparatory program.